Skip to main content

 Year 3 of Cambrian’s Honours Bachelor of Science in Nursing (NU5N)

-Successful completion of the pathway courses (NURB) will make you eligible to apply to enter semester 5 (Year 3) of Cambrian’s 8-semester (4-year) degree program (in-person and on-campus).
+Successful completion of the pathway courses (NURB) will make you eligible to apply to enter semester 5 (Year 3) of Cambrian’s 8-semester (4-year) degree program (delivered in-person and on-campus in Sudbury, Ontario).
 Graduates of an approved BScN program will be eligible to apply to the CNO to take the registration exam to qualify as a Registered Nurse (RN).

 Important Notice